 They have broad philosophical issues elaborated upon in the plot, they rely on masterfully writen dialogues rather than mindless violence (although there is plenty of violence) and outright torture, and in the end, their films are often black comedies and never exploitation horror films.
 Some Sade’s scholars would say all of this characterizes Sade’s work as well, and therefore the argument is not valid.
 One could agree and say that the target of this attack is not Marquis himself, but countless petty imitators who fashion themselves after him and “corrupt the youth”, as the Athenians of 4th century BC would say.
 The structure of the fictional character’s pain accmpanied by enjoyment and the director’s intent on toying with his creation does have an undertone which can remind us of Sade’s novels.
 Nevertheless, a sharp line must be drawn between genuine sadism and a biblical imposition of suffering on one’s characters.
 I say biblical because Coens’ films often have an archetypal nature in their narrative, and A Serious Man is once again a great example of this.
 Parallels to “The Book of Job” are so striking that Coen was probably inspired by the story.

-In other words, Joel Coen is not Marquis de Sade who fashions himself after the complete inversion of divine or natural laws, he is the creator of a work of art who permits himself to toy with his characters, but only to make a point, it is means to elaborate a storyline, not an end in itself.
+In other words, Joel Coen is not Marquis de Sade who fashions himself after the complete inversion of divine or natural laws, he is the creator of a work of art who permits himself to toy with his characters, in the service not only of enjoyment, but of philosophical ambition.
 Scholars who are familiar with Sade would immediately discard the idea that Sade’s work is only about the things we see on the surface.
 Sade’s violent critique of Englihtenment project is as interesting as Coen Brothers’ films, and this is the point where the two converge.
 Hovewer, the philosophical position of Joel Coen and Marquis de Sade cannot be more different.
 Although Joel Coen’s words might inspire someone to point a finger and scream “sadism”, Coen’s work speaks for itself in this regard, and it is obvious that after watching Coen Brother’s work we can only become better and not more corrupted.